ME

 Dr. Fanale graduated from Rutgers University with a degree in Molecular Biology/Biochemistry and Psychology, then further studied at the University of Medicine and Dentistry in Newark, NJ before entering residency at the Mayo Clinic and then pursuing a Medical Oncology and Hematology Fellowship at MD Anderson Cancer Center.

-She has clinical and research interests in Hodgkin, T-cell, Burkitt lymphomas, and other c-MYC positive lymphomas, and HIV-associated lymphomas.
+She has clinical and research interests in Hodgkin’s disease, Burkitt lymphoma, and other c-MYC positive lymphomas, and HIV-associated lymphomas.
 Within these lymphoma subtypes she seeks to develop new therapies which can first be evaluated in relapsed/refractory disease and then integrated into earlier lines of therapy both in combination with each other and with chemotherapy.